codex-team/hawk.php/README.md

 ## Issues and improvements

-Feed free to ask questions or improve the project.
+Feel free to ask questions or improve the project.

 ## Links